Peer Review Process

 7. The Editor-in-Chief and handling editor considers all the returned reviews before making an overall decision.
 If the reviews differ widely between both reviewers, the handling editor may invite an additional reviewer so as to obtain an extra opinion before making a decision.

-8. If the paper is accepted, it proceeds to the copy-editing phase.
-In cases where the article is declined or requires significant or minor revisions, the handling editor will provide the author with valuable feedback from the reviewers to facilitate enhancements to the article.
-The author is expected to make necessary corrections and modifications in accordance with the reviewers' comments and guidelines.
+9. If accepted, the paper is sent to copy-editing.
+If the article is rejected or sent back to the author for either major or minor revision, the handling editor will include constructive comments from the reviewers to help the author improve the article.
+The author should make corrections and revise the paper per the reviewers' comments and instructions.